 Pediatric Sprained Ankle Treatment Specialist Q&A

 If your child has suffered from a sprained ankle, they may be in pain or showing other symptoms including swelling.
 If symptoms are severe or if they do not dissipate, walk into Columbia Clinic Urgent Care for a diagnosis and treatment plan today.
-For more information call us or visit us online to book an appointment.
-We have Convenient Locations To Serve You at 82nd Ave, Mall 205, Division St, Tigard and Clackamas.
+For more information, please contact us or request an appointment online.
+We have convenient locations to serve you at Tibbetts St Portland, Stark Street Portland and Tigard, OR.
+We also accept walk-ins.

 Table of Contents:

 Ankle sprains are one of the most common injuries we see in children.
 This is due to any sudden movement or twist of the ligaments in the ankle becoming overstretched.
 This then causes tears and bleeding underneath the skin which shows up as swelling and bruising around the affected ankle joint.

 Treating your child’s sprained ankle at home is simple, follow the ever-popular RICE method:

 R – Rest

 I – Ice

 Some children may need medication for their pain or an anti-inflammatory to help with the swelling.
 As well, it may be best to visit a physiotherapist to help your child with any ankle exercises they will need to start to stretch out the ankle joint to minimize any of the stiffness that can come into effect after an injury.